aetherscry/ethics_fall2025_jackson/_pages/casestudy.md

 ---

-# Digital "Ownership" and Terms of Service
+## Digital "Ownership" and Terms of Service

 Do you really own digital copies of games or software?
 (No, not really.)

 We'll be talking about gaming, ToS, Adobe's greed, and more.
+And although legal systems, employees, and media distributors have a play in this topic, I'm going to be primarily focusing on *consumers* and *companies* as a broad category.

+---

 ## Overview | "DJ, what are you talking about?"

 Digital licenses are something almost all of us deal with.
 From buying a video game off Steam, to buying a Adobe Photoshop subscription.

 But do we really *own* the things we purchase?
 Do we get any say in our copies or licenses upon purchase?
 What does it even mean to have a license?

 This case study goes over a few areas of digital "ownership," and discusses the conversations we can have about the ethics around them.

 ---